pittpv/happy-vote-app/README.md

 # 😄 Happy Vote MiniApp

-A lightweight miniapp for **Farcaster** that lets users vote on how they feel — either "Happy" 😊 or "Sad" 😢 — once every 24 hours.
+A standalone lightweight miniapp that lets users vote on how they feel — either "Happy" 😊 or "Sad" 😢 — once every 24 hours.
 Built on the **Monad** blockchain using a Solidity smart contract.

 ## 📦 Features